jonge-democraten/website/README.md

 The log statements for the applications are written to the console, if DEBUG=True, and always to `debug.log` and `error.log`.
 Django errors can be found in `django.log`.

 **Configuration**
 Logging is configured in the Django `settings.py` `LOGGING` variables.
-Information about configuration you can be found [here](https://docs.djangoproject.com/en/1.7/topics/logging/).
+Information about configuration can be found [here](https://docs.djangoproject.com/en/1.7/topics/logging/).
 New applications have to be added before logging becomes active for those applications.

 **Confidential information**
 Confidential information should not be logged.
 During initial development, logging of confidential information is allowed if marked with a `CONF` tag, `logger.debug('CONF ' + member.DNA)`.
 These will be removed before deployment.